What is a blep?

 - The Flehmen response is a biological mechanism used by several animals, including cats, to investigate scents.
 Pheromone-rich odours cats can trigger the Flehmen response.
 The cat curls the upper lips in what appears to be a sneer, in doing so, it opens two small ducts (nasopalatine canals) on the roof of the cat’s mouth behind the incisors which join up with the Jacobson’s organ.
 While the cat’s tongue may protrude from the mouth, this is less of a blep as the mouth is open during the Flehmen response.

 Open-mouthed breathing (panting) with the tongue sticking out is not a blep (although some websites claim it is).
 Panting is a sign that the cat is overheating and at risk of heatstroke or under extreme stress.

 If you suspect your cat is overheating, move him to a cool room and offer him a drink of cool water.
 Contact your veterinarian to determine if medical intervention is necessary.

 Are blep and mlem the same?

 No, blep and mlem are different.
 Blep refers to the cat whose tip of the tongue is protruding from the mouth which typically occurs after the cat has been grooming.
-Mlem is the sound of the tongue as it moves in and out of the house and is an onomatopoeic word because the sound is similar to the pronounciation of the word (similar to buzz, hiss etc).
+Mlem is the sound of the tongue as it moves in and out of the mouth.